Atashnezhad/PDC_Cutter_Interaction_2D/README.md

 ### Visualization

-The first visualization with low resolution and the second one with high resolution are seen below.
+The visualization with low resolution (left) and the high resolution (right) are seen below.